 This lemon ricotta pasta is packed with creamy and bright lemon flavor that's perfect for a summertime weeknight meal.
 It comes together in less than 30 minutes and made with fresh ingredients the whole family will love!

-You will love this simple Lemon Ricotta Pasta Recipe
+You will love this Simple Pasta with Ricotta and Lemon

 Let's be honest, weeknight dinners can be a struggle.
 You probably want something quick that requires minimal effort but also has delicious flavor.
 Enter creamy lemon ricotta pasta!